 Pupils must not reveal personal details of themselves or others in e-mail communication, or arrange to meet anyone without specific permission.

 E-mail sent to an external organisation should be written carefully and authorised before sending.

-2.3 Published content and the school VLE
+2.3 Published content

 Staff or pupils' personal information will not be published.